-For a description of directory caching parameters, see Table 2-9.
+For a description of directory caching parameters, see Table 10 on page 302.

 Allocation of Directory Cache Buffers

 When the server boots, the system allocates a minimum number of directory cache buffers (default: 20).
 It creates these buffers immediately when it receives a request for a new buffer.